-Quality Commission in August 2014.
+Quality Commission in February 2016..

-The proposed fee increase for invoice year

-2015 is an additional 1.7 percent.
-It is an estimate identical to the 2014 increase.
+The proposed fee increase for invoice year2017 is an additional 0.5 percent.
+It is an estimate identical to the 2016 increase.
 DEQ will recalculate the percentage after the Bureau of Labor Statistics publishes the

-September 2014 consumer price index for the period September 2013 to August 2014.
-DEQ would apply the 2014 CPI to permit fees on the invoices DEQ will issue in August 2015 for annual emissions during
+September 2016 consumer price index for the period September 2015 to August 2016.
+DEQ would apply the 2016 CPI to permit fees on the invoices DEQ will issue in August 2016 for annual emissions during